 3rd Funnel Phase: Sale

 Now that you have your lead’s information and you’ve established a relationship, it’s time for the sale!
 The idea here is to nurture the relationship, turning the lead into a customer.
-Marketing automation can be a great tool in this phase, using two fundamental techniques:
+Marketing automation can be a great tool in this phase, using two fundamental strategies:

-- Lead nurturing: Depending on the characteristics of the lead, you can use the below process to nurture a lead.
+Depending on the characteristics of the lead, you can use the below process to nurture a lead.
 The lead will receive a series of personalized communication, based on their unique needs.

 To organize all of your sales efforts, you can use different marketing automation tools, like CRMs.
 The more you automate these tasks, the more fluid the process will be and the more time your team will have for strategy and creativity.